 Building Linux Kernel

-The process of building a Linux kernel takes seven easy steps to complete.
-However, the procedure requires a significant amount of time to complete, depending on the system speed.
+The process of building a Linux kernel can be performed in seven easy steps.
+However, the procedure may require a significant amount of time to complete, depending on the system speed.

-Follow the steps below to build the latest Linux kernel at the time of writing this article.
+Follow the steps below to build the latest Linux kernel.

-Note: If the version on the kernel website does not match the one from the steps below, use these commands and replace the kernel version number.
+Note: If the latest kernel version on the official website does not match the one mentioned in the steps below, replace the version number in the commands with the current latest version.

 Step 1: Download the Source Code